Ski flying: 2000s

-Some minutes later, Janne Ahonen went for broke when he caught a massive thermal updraft and stretched out a jump of 240 m, only to fall from a dangerous height and slam down hard onto near-flat ground; his world record was rendered unofficial.
+Some minutes following Romøren's jump, Janne Ahonen went for broke when he caught a massive thermal updraft and stretched out a jump of 240 m, only to fall from a dangerous height and slam down hard onto near-flat ground.
 MTV3 commentator Jani Uotila called it "A horrendous jump!
 This is all getting too dangerous now!", while co-commentator Nieminen explained that "When one comes down on flat ground, the impact is really hard."
 Ahonen was momentarily knocked out, but sustained no injuries.
 He was stretchered away and able to wave to the crowd, and returned later in the event to step onto the podium for winning his second consecutive World Cup title.

+Ahonen's 240 m jump became part of ski flying legend when, in his 2009 autobiography Kuningaskotka, he revealed that he performed the feat while hung over from partying with team-mate Risto Jussilainen the previous night.
+After the crash, he refused treatment at Planica's medical facilities out of fear that his blood tests would show he was intoxicated.

-In 2013, Ahonen revealed that the consequences of not reining in the jump prematurely in the way he did would have likely resulted in broken legs, or worse:
+In 2013, Ahonen talked about the consequences of not reining in the jump prematurely in the way he did:

-In the initial flight phase I thought, 'Oh damn, now we're going far.'
-Half way down the slope I got a warm feeling that, 'Yes, now it's a world record.
-This is certain to be a new world record.'
-Then as I flew further I realised, 'Oh no, this is not going to end well.
+In the initial flight phase I thought, "Oh damn, now we're going far."
+Half way down the slope I got a warm feeling that, "Yes, now it's a world record.
+This is certain to be a new world record."
+Then as I flew further I realised, "Oh no, this is not going to end well.
 This is really not going to end well.
-I'm going to break my legs at the least.' ...
+I'm going to break my legs at the least." ...
 In reality I came down at 245 m, but there was no more distance measuring equipment there.
 Experts have calculated that had I not brought down my jump, it would've flown at least 250 m.